cmRingmaker/WEB_Template/theme-toggle/README.md

 # Theme Toggle

-The intended usage of this template is to utilize light-dark() in our CSS.
+The intended usage of this template is to utilize light-dark() in CSS as well as using an SVG toggle button to change colors of the theme.

-It is a simple checkbox that will toggle between color-schemes in our CSS.
-Default is
-color-scheme: light dark

-Then we load our theme-toggle.js which adds a change event listener to the checkbox input.
-Checkbox state is saved in localstorage.
-Checked = true will set our theme to light mode Checked = false will set our theme to dark mode
+theme.js does the primary heavy lifting when toggling between themes and saving states for returning visits.

-This template includes HTML, CSS, and JS that serve several functions.
+This template includes HTML, CSS, and JS that serve one purpose: to toggle theme modes.
 ---

 ## HTML